The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Updates to L-Galaxies

 Our default settings for defining the time resolution are $\tau^{\rm res} = 50\,{\rm Myr}$.
 We furthermore use 5 pairs to define the desired time resolution for older populations, as follows, $t^{\rm min}_j = \{ 75$, $150$, $300$, $600$, $1200\}\, {\rm Myr}$, and $\tau^{\rm res}_j = \{ 50$, $100$, $300$, $400$, $800 \}\, {\rm Myr}$.
 This means that all stars formed within ages up to 75 Myr are at least represented with 50 Myr bin resolution, while for stars older than 1200 Myr, the bin resolution may drop to 800 Myr.
 Between these two regimes, there is a gradual transition region.
 With such a setting, $N_{\rm bin}$ reaches a maximum value of around 30.
-We have found these settings to provide sufficient accuracy, but we have not yet tried to aggressively optimize them.
-There is thus likely room for a further reduction in the number of required bins.

 In order to separately track the metallicity evolution of the stellar populations, we actually store the metal mass separately using the same bin structure.
 This assumes that the mean metallicity of a mass bin can be used as a good proxy to compute the photometry of the associated stellar population.
 This does not have to be strictly true (and every bin merger tends to reduce metallicity scatter), but our tests suggest that this approximation is sufficiently accurate for our purposes here.
 We also note that we store the stellar populations of the bulge and a diffuse intrahalo light component separately from the rest (which is the ``disk'' component).
 This thus triples the storage requirements in practice.